TheQuantumPhysicist/thash/README.md

 A fast and versatile terminal hashing program that prints the hash digest to stdout, with many hashing algorithms, many output formats, and support to request the number of iterations for hashing.

+This program can be seen as a drop-in replacement for all `XXXsum` programs on Linux, usage-wise, assuming the defaults are desired.

 ## Why?

 Basically I wanted something more flexible than `sha256sum`, `md5sum` and the other similar terminal tools.
 It always helps to have a tool that can do multiple things with hashing, so I spent some time writing a good, reliable program.